-The NDE proposes maintaining the basic structure and functionality of AQuESTT.
+The NDE proposes maintaining the basic structure and functionality of AQUESTT.
 Schools will still be rated on a one to four scale and ultimately classified as Excellent, Great, Good, or Needs Improvement.
 While additional indicators may be added at a later time, the proposed metrics to be used are seen in Table 1 below.
-Nebraska plans to include chronic absenteeism as the indicator for school quality or student success.
-Another additional indicatornew indiciator is the inclusion of English Learner proficiency in the "Growth" rating area as a stand-alone indicator.
-A taskforce will meet in the fall-spring to recommend updates to AQuESTT resulting from the ESSA requirements.
+Nebraska plans to include chronic absenteeism, science, and the Evidence-Based Analysis as the indicators for school quality or student success.
+Another new indicator is the inclusion of English Learner proficiency as a stand-alone indicator.
+A taskforce met in March 2018 to recommend updates to AQUESTT resulting from the ESSA requirements.